 Ride the Cable Car in La Paz

 You can catch this cable car at the former train station.
-It’s known as the Red Line and allows you to enjoy the best view of the beautiful architecture of the city and the red clay houses that give La Paz its unique look.
+It’s known as the Red Line and allows you to enjoy the best view of this incredible Andean city and the red clay houses that give La Paz its unique look.

 See the Red Lagoon

 Laguna Colorada or the Red Lagoon is located at an altitude 4,260m in the southwest of the altiplano, close to the border with Chile.
 The lagoon is known for its spectacular red colour and beautiful flocks of James, Andean, and Chilean flamingos.
 The surrounding landscape of snowy mountains is also breathtaking.

 Take advantage of the unique opportunity to stay on the Uyuni Salt Flats themselves, sleeping in a geodesic dome.
 Camping on the flats allows you to stay up late to enjoy views of the Milky Way—Uyuni is considered the best stargazing spot on the planet.
 You may also have the chance to wake up after rainfall and emerge from your dome into what looks like a sea of sky.

 Experience a variety of hot springs in Potosí that have been created by the heavy activity from the Polques Volcano.
 Relax in the mineral-rich thermal swimming pools and lagoons with water temperatures usually at 28°C–30° C/82°F—86°F.